nuprl/MultiPL-E/README.md

 BigCode evaluation harness.

-In this tutorial, we will run a small experiment to evaluate the performance of [InCoder] on Rust with a small subset of the MBPP benchmarks.
+In this tutorial, we will run a small experiment to evaluate the performance of [SantaCoder] on Rust with a small subset of the MBPP benchmarks.
 We will only fetch 20 completions per problem, so that you can run it quickly on a single machine.
 You can also run on the full suite of benchmarks or substitute your own